pavankumarkasula73/Real-Estate-/README.md

 # Real-Estate-
-This is my project within the team, we are developing here a website for real - Estate plots rooms, and purchases
+This is our Group project within the team, we are developing here a website for real - Estate plots rooms, and purchases.